jfranse/bookflow_example/README.md

 If you are looking at this repository, you are either interested in the exact code I used in this example, or you want to use it to set up your own BookFlow.

 ### The code
 The directory `iris_book` contains the actual project code.
-It is a very straightforward example (adapted from <https://www.kaggle.com/chungyehwang/scikit-learn-classifiers-on-iris-dataset>).
+It is a very straightforward example (adapted from [this kaggle kernel](https://www.kaggle.com/chungyehwang/scikit-learn-classifiers-on-iris-dataset)).

 Run the python script that is in this directory from the root of this repository, and the mlflow runs will be stored in `iris_project/mlruns`.